Montalcino: The Charming Wine Town of Tuscany!

 The medieval alleys of the town with their countless delicatessens and wine bars give Montalcino an extremely picturesque charm.
 You can also find restaurants that offer excellent cuisine at every corner.
 The best thing is to simply walk through Montalcino and explore the small highlights, the culinary surprises and the beautiful photo spots on your own.
 Especially inviting is the Via Giacomo Matteotti, which leads to the main square, but also the quiet Via Spagni, which enchants with its stone houses and pretty churches.

-Tip: In Montalcino, we recommend a visit to one of the so-called Enotecas, a gastro-mix of upscale wine trade, delicatessen and tasting room that was created in Italy.
+Tip: The best thing to do in Montalcino is to visit one of the so-called Enotecas, a gastronomic-mix of upscale wine trade, delicatessen and tasting room that was created in Italy.

 Chiesa della Madonna del Soccorso

-Another beautiful church in the city is Chiesa della Madonna del Soccorso.
-It is located at the end of the town and was built in 1330 on top of an older church.
-The church tower, the so-called Campanile, was built later in 1782.
-The interior with works of art by Vincenzo di Benedetto di Chele Tamagni and Francesco Vanni is also worth seeing.
+The Chiesa della Madonna del Soccorso is not only one of the most beautiful churches in the city, it is also one of the most impressive sights in Montalcino.
+It is located at the end of the town center and was built over an older church as early as 1330.
+The church tower, the so-called Campanile, was built much later in 1782.
+The interior of this church is also worth seeing because during a visit, you can admire the works of art by Vincenzo di Benedetto di Chele Tamagni and by Francesco Vanni.

 Abbazia di Sant’Antimo